Hao Haidong: Sheffield United

 In January 2005, Hao was nearing the end of his career and received the chance to play abroad as English Championship side Sheffield United were increasingly interested in gaining access to a potentially lucrative footballing market and saw Hao as a symbolic first step in achieving this.
 Dalian Shide would release him as a gesture of goodwill following his record of good service towards the club and Sheffield United decided to make the transfer symbolic when Hao joined them for a record low transfer fee at the time by signing for £1 in 2005.
-In January 2005, Hao joined Sheffield United where he suffered from injuries and worked mainly as a coach in United’s academy.
+In January 2005, Hao joined Sheffield United where he suffered from injuries and worked mainly as a coach in United's academy.
 His only appearance came as a substitute in the 2005–06 FA Cup on 7 January 2006 in a 2–1 loss against Colchester United.
 With no further opportunities, Hao retired and returned to China.

 International career

 Hao enjoyed a stellar international career by playing at the 2002 FIFA World Cup and is the record top goalscorer with 41 goals for the Chinese national team.
-Although China never made progress into Asia’s final qualifying round 2006 (finished behind Kuwait), Hao led his country in a bid to reach Germany.
+Although China never made progress into Asia's final qualifying round 2006 (finished behind Kuwait), Hao led his country in a bid to reach Germany.
 Hao is considered to be the best striker from China in the past two decades.

+Hao is the all-time leading goalscorer for Chinese national team de facto, with 40 goals.
+After political controversies occurred in 2020, Hao's data was removed from Chinese websites.
+The Chinese Football Association recognized Wu Lei is the all-time leading goalscorer for Chinese national team de jure, with 36 goals.

 Personal life

 With his ex-wife Chen Yi, Hao has a son, Runze Hao (郝润泽), who is also a professional football player, and a daughter named Hao Runhan (郝润涵).
 Hao married former badminton champion Ye Zhaoying in summer 2019.
-As of present, Hao and Ye reside in Málaga, Spain.
+As of 2022, Hao and Ye reside in Málaga, Spain.